HEY FRIEND:You didn’t stumble into this by accident.

 That identity had carried me for years.

-A few months into sobriety, it started to unravel.
+A few years into sobriety, it started to unravel.

 I realised I deferred to people in authority without even questioning it.
 I didn’t know what I actually liked, and I had no real way of expressing what I needed - even in simple situations like saying no to something I didn’t want to do.